focus-trap/focus-trap/README.md

 🔺 Note that when this option is `true`, all user interactions outside of the trapped element are prevented and content will be inaccessible to screen readers.
 This prevents the use of the `clickOutsideDeactivates` feature.

+🔺 Note that when this option is `true` and the trap is activated, elements that are siblings to either the trap's container or any of its ancestor elements have `inert` applied.
+If any of these elements is already `inert`, the trap will not remove `inert` from that element when deactivating the trap.

 ##### document

 ```typescript